ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - c2 - ALTERNATIVE Codealong - Documents Relationships.md

   Bonus:
   - add/update navbar
   - add some CSS for the list of authors & the list of books
-    - note: to avoid repeating css code, consider creating a generic class (ex. `card`)
+    - note: to avoid repeating css code, consider creating a generic class (e.g. `card`)